MarkCantuba/AnonymousAnalytics/postman/README.md

 In case a merge conflict is reported by git, dev should try to inspect the merge blocks to see what lines in the postman JSON are both modified.

+For the latest postman version, the exported collection and environment has a field called `_postman_exported_at` with a UTC timestamp as a value.
+If there is a conflict on this line, **all below steps are relevant**.

 - It is safe to ignore `id` field on top level that identifies an environment or a collection, as long as it is a UUID it should work.
 - Pay attention to API blocks, usually it means a patch on master has added **another API** already.
 Choose "accept both changes" to prevent lose work from either side. **Make sure to check braces and commas**, they might be missing or at the wrong positions to form a valid JSON.
-- If there is a "both modified" conflict on a specific field of API or environment, check with other devs to discuss which one should be used.
+- If there is a "both modified" conflict on a specific field of API or environment, check with other devs or leads to discuss which one should be used.